 - Do not swing your camera by the strap.
 This may cause injury to yourself or others or damage to your camera. - Do not paint your camera, as paint can clog moving parts and prevent proper operation. - Turn off the camera when not using it. - Your camera consists of delicate parts.
 Avoid impacts to the camera. - Protect the display from external force by keeping it in the case when not in use.
 Protect the camera from scratches by keeping it away from sand, sharp implements, or loose change. - Do not use the camera if the screen is cracked or broken.
 Broken glass or acrylic could cause injury to your hands and face.
 Take the camera to a Samsung service center to have it repaired. - Never place cameras, batteries, chargers, or accessories near, on, or in heating devices, such as microwave ovens, stoves, or radiators.
-These devices may be deformed and can overheat and cause a fire or explosion.
+Heat can deform or overheat these devices, which can cause a fire or explosion.